farishaddad/Knowledge-Mining-using-Cognitive-Search/cognitive-search-get-start-preview.md

 In this lab, you make REST API calls to perform following tasks:

-> [!div class="checklist"]
-> * Create an indexing pipeline that enriches source data in route to an index
+* Create an indexing pipeline that enriches source data in route to an index
-> * Use built-in entity recognition, language detection, text manipulation, and key phrase extraction skills on a sample data set
+* Use built-in entity recognition, language detection, text manipulation, and key phrase extraction skills on a sample data set
-> * Learn how to chain skills together by mapping inputs to outputs in a skillset
+* Learn how to chain skills together by mapping inputs to outputs in a skillset
-> * Execute requests and review results
+* Execute requests and review results
-> * Reset the index and indexers for further development
+* Reset the index and indexers for further development

 Output is a full text searchable index on Azure Search.
 You can enhance the index with other standard capabilities, such as [synonyms](search-synonyms.md), [scoring profiles](https://docs.microsoft.com/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [analyzers](search-analyzers.md), and [filters](search-filters.md).